-- 1. When the client has provided written consent to counsel's withdrawal, counsel may submit a proposed order saved in Word (after the motion has been docketed by the Clerk), to the division email division20b@ocnjcc.org Counsel will be responsible for providing copies to all persons who do not participate in the e-portal filing system. - 2.
+- When the client has provided written consent to counsel's withdrawal, counsel may submit a proposed order saved in Word as "Case Number - Order Name" (after the motion has been docketed by the Clerk), to the division email 22osceola@ninthcircuit.org Counsel will be responsible for providing copies to all persons who do not participate in the e-portal filing system. - 2.
 When the client has not provided written consent to counsel's withdrawal, the motion must be set for hearing on the short matters docket with notice to the client and to all other parties.
-See Section I(F) (Ex Parte/Short Matters). - 3.
+See Section I(F) (Short Matters). - 3.
 The body and certificate of service of proposed orders on motions to withdraw must include the name, address, telephone number, and email address of the party to whom pleadings and papers in the case will be sent.